 Two decades later, Common Ground was thriving.
 More and more customers wanted to shop, and it was clear that the Co-op needed a larger space to better serve the community.
 With the hard work of owners, the board, and staff, Common Ground expanded to Lincoln Square Mall in 2008.
 At this time, the Co-op opened its doors to the wider C-U community.
 Anyone could shop and anyone could join.
 When the new store opened, new owners and shoppers flocked to Common Ground faster than anyone could ever have imagined.

 Only four years after our historic move, Common Ground’s owners and staff were hard at work on an expansion that tripled the size of the Lincoln Square store, including the creation of the Flatlander Community Classroom.
 The Classroom enables us to showcase local artists, offer seating to our customers, and fulfill our third End by being an educational resource in the community.
 We host classes of all kinds, show documentaries, and host community gatherings.

 In 2010 we started our Round Up for Good program.
 Following the devastating earthquake in Haiti, Common Ground Owners expressed a desire to collectively donate to the humanitarian efforts.
 The Round Up for Good program was so successful that it became a monthly crowdfunding effort to collect donations in support of organizations that enrich our local community.

 In order to increase accessibility to all members of our community, we began the Food for All program.
 Funded entirely by our shoppers via Round Up for Good and various fundraisers over the year, Food for All members receive 10% off our Co-op basics list and produce section and free Co-op ownership.

-47 years of community ownership, vision, and innovation has created amazing things for our community, and we are honored to be stewards of the local food movement here in Central Illinois.
+49 years of community ownership, vision, and innovation have created amazing things for our community, and we are honored to be stewards of the local food movement here in Central Illinois.